rasmusbrottwitt/coronavirus/README.md

 In general, predicting the future is hard - and in this case even more so.
 The society is in an unpresedented situation, and all goverments are constantly shifting directions to limit the spread and effects.
 However, given the status as it is, is it possible to get an idea of the direction the different countries are headed in by applying math to historic and demographic data.

+Hover over the chart to see the forecasted values.

 <iframe
         src="Charts/webpage009.html"
         width="900" height="450"